Canada Infrastructure Bank: History

 The Canada Infrastructure Bank was announced by the Finance Minister, Bill Morneau, during the 2016 fall economic update.
 This was based on a campaign promise made by the Liberal Party during the 2015 Canadian federal election.
-It was officially established in June 2017 when the Canada Infrastructure Bank Act received royal assent.
-The bank's website used to state that it "was established in response to a market gap between government-funded and privately funded infrastructure projects".
+The bank was officially established in June 2017, when the Canada Infrastructure Bank Act received royal assent.
+The bank's website previously stated that it "was established in response to a market gap between government-funded and privately funded infrastructure projects".
 Some speculated that the bank's creation was a way for the government to sidestep the Committee on Monetary and Economic Reform's lawsuit.

 A Canadian investment banker working for Bank of America Merrill Lynch helped design and set up the Canada Infrastructure Bank.
-In November 2016, the government held high-level meetings concerning the bank's structure behind closed doors with private consultants from Mckinsey, as well as major equity investors such as BlackRock and Canada's largest pension funds.
+In November 2016, the government held high-level meetings concerning the bank's structure behind closed doors with private consultants from McKinsey, major equity investors such as BlackRock, and Canada's largest pension funds.

-The creation of the Canada Infrastructure Bank coincides with the dissolution of PPP Canada and the PPP Canada fund, which were created under Prime Minister Stephen Harper to fund infrastructure projects with public-private partnerships.
+The creation of the Canada Infrastructure Bank coincides with the dissolution of PPP Canada and the PPP Canada fund, which were created under Prime Minister Stephen Harper to fund infrastructure projects using public-private partnerships.

 Janice Fukakusa was appointed as the CIB's inaugural chairperson of the board of directors in July 2017.
-She was joined in May 2018 by Pierre Lavallée, the CIB's first President, Chief Financial Officer (CFO) and chief executive officer (CEO).
+She was joined in May 2018 by Pierre Lavallée, the CIB's first president, chief financial officer (CFO), and chief executive officer (CEO).

-The first few years of the bank's existence were mired in controversy related to the fact that some of its main projects would mainly be funded by user fees.
+The first few years of the bank's existence were mired in controversy related to the fact that some of its main projects would be funded mainly by user fees.
 Both the Conservative Party and the New Democratic Party vowed to wind down the bank if elected.
-Amid widespread criticism of the bank's operations, both Fukakusa and Lavalée resigned from their position in April 2020.
+Amid widespread criticism of the bank's operations, both Fukakusa and Lavalée resigned from their positions in April 2020.
 Upon his resignation, Lavallée was awarded a bonus worth $720,000, or 120% of his annual salary.
 In October 2020, he was replaced by former McKinsey & Company partner Ehren Cory.

 In January 2021, Tamara Vrooman was selected as the new chair of the bank.
 In July, Vrooman reported that the CIB "has funded and financed about $13.9 billion in projects, over 70 per cent of those in the last six months alone, with almost 70 per cent of that financing coming from the private sector."

 The House of Commons transport committee oversaw a review of the bank, and held hearing on its operation in 2021.
 In May 2022, the committee released a report based on these findings with one recommendation: "That the Government of Canada abolish the Canada Infrastructure Bank".